 Today's reprise prompt is Nights of Summer and I think you all can relate to that.
 In my opinion the warm summer nights are awesome, romantic and sensual.
 Lying on the beach with the one you love, making love maybe on the beach.
 The sound of seaguls in your ears, the waves, the far away sound of music from the pubs ... the rustling of the palm trees ... ah ... what a gorgeous scene.
 I love to re-share my haiku from that episode here again.

-hot summer night
+hot summer

-together with my friends -
+night together with my friends - singing on the beach

-hot summer night
+hot summer

-the sweet scent of Honeysuckle
+night the sweet scent of Honeysuckle arouses the

-the sound of the waves
+of the waves

 What a nice memory ...
 This episode is open for your submissions tonight at 7.00 PM (CET) and will remain open until October 30th at noon (CET).
 I will post our next episode, a new Ghost Writer post, later on.